 To receive this additional annuity, the worker must be either

-To get the full RRB disability amount, a railroad worker must have at least ten years of covered railroad employment.
+To get the full RRB disability amount, a railroad worker must have at least 10 years of covered railroad employment.
 Workers who have only five years of employment with the railroad (after 1995) must meet additional earning requirements.
 They can qualify for RRB disability benefits only if they've earned at least 20 Social Security work credits in the last ten years.

 RRB has a five-month waiting period for disability benefits, just like Social Security's five-month waiting period.

-Spouses of railroad employees who qualify for railroad retirement may also qualify for benefits equal to about half of the covered spouse's payment.
+Spouses of railroad employees who qualify for railroad retirement can also qualify for benefits equal to about half of the covered spouse's payment.
 This amount can be affected, though, if the covered worker takes early retirement.

-The age and service requirements are the same as for retirement benefits (discussed above).
-But spouses of covered railroad workers can also get benefits at any age if they are taking care of:
+The age and service requirements for the workers are the same as for retirement benefits (discussed above).

-Unlike Social Security, children of railroad workers don't receive dependents benefits if their parent is collecting railroad retirement or disability benefits.
-Technically, children of railroad workers only get RRB benefits if the covered parent has died.
-On the other hand, RRB includes a minimum payment provision to make sure that a family who is covered by RRB will get the same amount in benefits as a similarly situated family who is getting Social Security benefits.
+On the other hand, RRB includes a payment provision to make sure that a family covered by RRB will get the same amount in benefits as a similarly situated family getting Social Security benefits.
 So a railroad worker with a child under 18 will get an increase in their retirement or disability benefits to account for the child.
+The RRB's "special minimum guaranty" provision increases the worker's benefit to match what a family would receive through Social Security.

 To be eligible for RRB survivors benefits, the deceased railroad worker must: